linaalbaroudi/FoodicsTask/README.md

 ## Notes to The Reviewer
 I have choosen to write the code in C# because it is what I am mostly experienced in regarding Selenium tests.
 In Zone, my current company, all code base is written in C#, so I had to comply to the company's rules.
 However, I have also developed selenium tests using Java and Python, but not in a real project level.

-...Sometimes the test fails in finding the "NextButton" element because of two reasons:
+Sometimes the test fails in finding the "NextButton" element because of two reasons:
 1. The next **NextButton** element is not always displayed.
 //add screenshot
 2. Or because the google sign in window is overlapping with the **NextButton** element.
 //add screenshot
-...Please rerun the test if the test fails here
+Please rerun the test if the test fails here